camunda/blog.camunda.org/content/post/2020/03/how-babylon-health-is-revolutionizing-healthcare-with-camunda.md

 __Interested in more?__

 Great!
-Check out our case study with the team from Babylon Health [link to customer page](https://camunda.com/case-studies/babylon-health/) and if you’d like to deep dive into the technical implementation watch this [great presentation](https://www.youtube.com/watch?v=m9U-W5wdO30) from Babylon Health Software Engineer Luca Mozza at Camunda Day London.
+Check out our case study with the team from [Babylon Health](https://camunda.com/case-studies/babylon-health/) and if you’d like to deep dive into the technical implementation watch this [great presentation](https://www.youtube.com/watch?v=m9U-W5wdO30) from Babylon Health Software Engineer Luca Mozza at Camunda Day London.